anoshi/cabal/resources.md

 * Run L/R (A, D);
 * Dive Roll L/R (Run L/R + prone key).

 Items such as powerups and XP pickups are automatically collected by moving a character over the dropped item.
+Weapon pickups can be selectively picked up with the equip/add to inventory key (defaults: F, hold F)

 ### Player Weapons